 An international domain or subdomain is a URL that's specific to a country or region.

 You can use international domains to create local shopping experiences for specific countries or regions by displaying your Shopify store in the customer’s local currency and language.
 You can set up international domains and subdomains with both Shopify-managed domains and third-party domains.
-To use international domains, your account must be on the Shopify, the Advanced Shopify, or the Shopify Plus plan.
+To use international domains, your account must be on the Basic, Shopify, Advanced Shopify, or Shopify Plus plan.

 When you set up international domains, you can use top-level domains, subdomains, or a combination of both.
 For example, you can use